Litetokens/Documentation/English_Documentation/Frequently_Asked_Questions/Frequently_Asked_Questions_about_LE.md

 8. Q: Does voting consume XLT?
     A: Voting does not consume your XLT.

-9. Q: Does the status of Super Representatives only last for 24 hours?
+9. Q: Does the status of Envoys only last for 24 hours?
-    A:  No. The status of Super Representatives lasts for 6 hours.
+    A:  No. The status of Envoys lasts for 6 hours.
 But if the results of the next election remains the same, the status will be maintained for another 6 hours.

 10. Q: Information on my node is not included in either of the two configuration nodes, namely build/resources/main/config.conf and build/resources/main/config.conf in the wallet.
 Is it still possible to discover my node and proceed to block production?
     A: Set your own private key in the configuration file.
 With a successful vote a block will be produced.